Mineral Point, Wisconsin: History

 Mineral Point remained an important lead mining center during the 1840s.
 Although the most easily accessible lead deposits on the surface were being exhausted by this time, new immigrants began to arrive with more refined techniques for extracting ore.
 The largest group came from Cornwall, which had been a mining center for centuries.
 Experienced Cornish miners were attracted to the lead mining opportunities in Mineral Point, and by 1845 roughly half of the town's population had Cornish ancestry.
 The original dwellings of some of these early Cornish immigrants have been restored at the Pendarvis Historic Site in Mineral Point.
 Lead continued to be produced in abundant quantities by the Cornish miners, and in 1847, the Mineral Point Tribune reported that the town's furnaces were producing 43,800 pounds (19,900 kg) of lead each day.

 Mining activity in Mineral Point began to decline in the following years.
 In 1848, the same year that Wisconsin achieved statehood, gold was discovered in California.
 Many experienced miners left Mineral Point to look for gold, and in all, the town lost 700 people during the California Gold Rush.
 While the lead industry in Mineral Point continued into the 1860s, the town never recovered its former importance.

-A further blow was struck in 1861 when the county seat of Iowa County was relocated to nearby Dodgeville, Wisconsin, where it remains today.
-Afterwards there was an intense rivalry between the two cities, during which Mineral Point fired a cannon towards Dodgeville's direction.
+In November 1858, the residents of Iowa County voted to move the county seat to nearby Dodgeville by a majority of 350.
+Mineral Point contested this election, accusing some residents of Dodgeville of corruption, and asserting that the law enabling the election was not sufficiently publicised.
+The case was elevated to the Wisconsin Supreme Court, and Judge Byron Paine delivered the proceeding opinion in favour of Mineral Point on July 11, 1859, following which the residents of Mineral Point fired a cannon towards Dodgeville in celebration.
+An intense rivalry was harbored between the two towns, and a renewed election took place on April 2, 1861, during which a majority again voted to move the county seat to Dodgeville, where it remains today.

 As lead mining declined in Mineral Point, zinc mining and smelting became important new industries.
 Zinc ore was discovered with increasing frequency near the bottoms of old lead mines.
 The Mineral Point Zinc Company was founded in 1882, and by 1891 it was operating the largest zinc oxide works in the United States at Mineral Point.
 Zinc mining and processing continued on a large scale until the 1920s.

-In 1897 Robert M. La Follette gave his "The danger threatening representative government" speech in Mineral Point.
+In 1897, Robert M. La Follette gave his "The danger threatening representative government" speech in Mineral Point.

-In the 1930s, a local resident, Robert Neal, together with his partner, Edgar Hellum, aimed to preserve some of the history of the Cornish miners' and settlers' stone structures.
+In the 1930s, resident Robert Neal, together with his partner Edgar Hellum, aimed to preserve some of the history of the Cornish miners' and settlers' stone structures.
 Over the next decades, they bought and restored buildings, and turned one into a popular Cornish restaurant attracting tourists.
-They had both studied art, and they also attracted other artists to move to the area.
+They had both studied art and worked to attract other artists to move to the area.
 These buildings are now the Pendarvis Historic Site.